The COVID-19 Tenant Relief Act of 2020

 All notices that demand payment of rents during the covered period require that the standard three-day notice would have covered now must be no shorter than 15 days, excluding Saturdays, Sundays, and other judicial holidays.
 The Notice must still state the amount of rent demanded and the date each amount became due.
 Additionally, the notice must now also advise that the tenant, in very specific language and font size, that cannot be evicted for failure to comply with the notice if the tenant delivers a signed declaration of COVID-19-related financial distress to the landlord on or before the notice expires.
 These notices differ depending on whether the payment came due during the protected time period or the transitionary time period.

 Additionally, the statute requires that a landlord must provide any tenant, who as of September 1, 2020, has not paid one or more rental payments that came due during the protected time period, a special notice on or before September 30, 2020.
-This notice, again with specific language required to be provided in 12-point font, advises tenants of the Tenant Act and their rights thereto.
+This notice, again with the specific language required to be provided in 12-point font, advises tenants of the Tenant Act and their rights thereto.
 A landlord may not serve any 15-day notice to pay rent during the covered period without first providing this special notice, which could be provided concurrently if the 15-day notice is served on or before September 30, 2020.
-There appears to be some ambiguity in this provision as it relates to rents due during the Transition Time Period as there is no requirement to mail notice if they did not owe rent prior to September 1, 2020 but does require a notice be sent in advance prior to serving any 15-day notice.
+There appears to be some ambiguity in this provision as it relates to rents due during the Transition Time Period as there is no requirement to mail notice if they did not owe rent prior to September 1, 2020, but does require a notice be sent in advance prior to serving any 15-day notice.
 It is silent on whether it could be sent concurrently for the Transition Time Period rents due notice.

 Finally, a blank declaration of COVID-19-related financial distress (“Declaration”) must be provided by the landlord to the tenant to allow them to sign and return it on or before the notice to pay rent or quit expires.
 Note that even if the tenant fails to comply with returning a Declaration, they may still be permitted to file one with the Court in response to a UD, in which case the court may dismiss the case if the failure to return the declaration was a result of a mistake, inadvertence, surprise, or excusable neglect.